 All the referees and the representatives of Hampden agreed that Wallace had won the challenge.
 But the story did not end here.
 Hampden demanded Wallace to return his money!

-At the time the money was still in the hands of a referee and had not been handed to Wallace.
+At that time the money was still in the hands of a referee and had not been handed to Wallace.
 Unfortunately, the court ruled that the money was still in Hampden’s right because it had not been delivered to Wallace, probably because no written agreement was enforceable in the eye of the law.

 Hampden sent letters to people who knew Wallace and accused Wallace of being a liar.
 Wallace’s wife also received threats of murder.
 For this offense, Hampden was imprisoned for three months.
 But once free, he returned to his behavior again.